Linn (geology)

-In Scotland and northern England, a Linn is a geographical water feature, a watercourse that has cut through a shelf of hard rock creating a narrow (usually), steep-sided crevice (fracture) through which it runs.
+In Scotland and northern England (Northumberland, Cumbria and Durham), a Linn is a geographical water feature, a watercourse that has cut through a shelf of hard rock creating a narrow (usually), steep-sided crevice (fracture) through which it runs, typically in the form of a waterfall.

 Typically one named after a river or area can have application even for more than one such feature.

 The photograph of the Linn of Dee illustrates the attributes of a typical 'Linn'.

 In Gordon (1925) the author describing a walk down Glen Avon in the Cairngorms mentions two Linns on the River Avon - first:

 A couple of miles below Faindouran Lodge the A'an is spanned by a bridge.
 Here the river is narrow, with foaming rapids and deep pools where salmon lie of a September day.
 Beside the Linn, on the damp granite ledges ...